asavagar/uk-covid19-firm-creation/content/reports/Feb2021/_index.md

 <iframe src="mapJan2021Av.html" style="height:600px;width:100%;border:none;overflow:hidden;"></iframe>

 ### Country
-The following graph aggregates the business creation by country.
+The following graph aggregates business creation by country.
 We separate London from England.
 In January 2021, firm creation remains higher in all regions than it was in 2019.
-All countries see an extensive firm creation at the beginning of the year; the gap narrows from the second week onwards.
-Remarkably, little does the new firm registration between the Wales and England differ.
+All countries have extremely high firm creation in the first week of the year; the gap narrows from the second week onwards.

 {{< chart data="country" >}}

 ### London
-London, traditionally, dominates the business activity.
-In fact, its recovery since lockdown-I occurred earlier.
-It is interesting, though, to see that the majority of the early-year business creation came mostly from Central and East London.
+London dominates firm creation.
+The majority of the early-year business creation comes mostly from Central and East London.
 From week 2 onwards, though, only Central London leads the business creation.

 {{< chart data="london" >}}